NadeemYaseen/contentMK/README.md

     - make an account on Fiverr with something available and then we will shift to our original category
     - The user name on Fiverr cannot be changed.
     - read the instructions when creating an account on Fiverr
+    - prompt for content writing
+        - Please ignore all previous instructions.
+You are an expert copywriter who can rewrite content in your own voice and style.
+Please rewrite the content that I will give you.
+Please rewrite the content in the English language.
+Please intersperse short and long sentences.
+Utilize uncommon terminology to enhance the originality of the content.
+Please format the content in a professional format.
+Do not self-reference.
+Do not explain what you are doing.
+Rewrite the following content - "**

+- AIPRM to generate the prompt for AI bots
+-